Course Outline

 Goal:

-The purpose of this workbook is to increase your understanding of the dominant research paradigms in learning research.
+The purpose of this task is to increase your understanding of the dominant research paradigms in learning research.
 You are required to report on two of the experiments conducted in workshop class time based on the Sniffy program and other experiments.
 You write up one experiment for Part 1 and a different experiment for Part 2 of the Workbook.Group data will be collected and you will be required to answer questions about this data and the associated experiment.

 Product: Quiz/zes